getBoolean/dart_pb_extensions_common/README.md

 ### Parsing

-Instead of using porting Cheerio to Dart, we use the [html](https://pub.dev/packages/html) package to parse HTML.
+Instead of using/porting Cheerio to Dart, we use the [html](https://pub.dev/packages/html) package to parse HTML.
 If you prefer to use Cheerio, you can create the JS bindings yourself following the [js package's README](https://pub.dev/packages/js).
 I did not implement it because of the complexity of Cheerio's API, it is much easier to use the [html](https://pub.dev/packages/html) package.